cainus/hottap/README.md

 #HotTap is an HTTP client library for node that just does what you expect.

+HotTap is a node.js library for doing http requests that is simpler (IMO) than the standard library, without trying to do much else.
+I think it's a 'just-enough abstraction' over http to avoid leakiness and is probably useful for 90% of the common use-cases.

-hottap.js has no dependencies other than the node standard library.
+It has no dependencies other than the node standard library.

 ##Example Usage: